rolandjansky/athena/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/docs/bjet_configuration.md

       The **hypo** algorithm tests whether a given hypothesis is `True` or `False`.
 For the bjet signature it tests whether the chain fulfills the given b-tagging requirements.\
       The algorithm for this (see [TrigBjetBtagHypoAlg.cxx](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TrigHypothesis/TrigBjetHypo/src/TrigBjetBtagHypoAlg.cxx)) is loaded via
       ```python
-        hypo = TrigBjetBtagHypoAlg( f"TrigBjetBtagHypoAlg_{jc_name}" )
+        hypo = TrigBjetBtagHypoAlg(
+         f"TrigBjetBtagHypoAlg_{jc_name}",
+         # keys
+         BTaggedJetKey = InputMakerAlg.InViewJets,
+         BTaggingKey = BTagName,
+         TracksKey = PTTrackParticles[0],
+         PrmVtxKey = InputMakerAlg.RoITool.VertexReadHandleKey,
+         # links for navigation
+         BTaggingLink = BTagName.replace( "HLT_","" ),
+         PrmVtxLink = InputMakerAlg.RoITool.PrmVtxLink,
+         MonTool = TrigBjetOnlineMonitoring()
+       )
       ```
-      The inputs to it are the names of the jet, b-Tagging, tracks and PV collections
+      The inputs to it are the names of the jet, b-Tagging, tracks and PV collections.\
-      ```python
-        hypo.BTaggedJetKey = InputMakerAlg.InViewJets
-        hypo.BTaggingKey = BTagName
-        hypo.TracksKey = PTTrackParticles[0]
-        hypo.PrmVtxKey = newRoITool.VertexReadHandleKey
-      ```
-      The hypo-algorithms retrive the collections from the view.\
-      For this reason online monitoring is being performed at this instance (see [TrigBjetMonitoringConfig.py](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TrigHypothesis/TrigBjetHypo/python/TrigBjetMonitoringConfig.py))
+      The hypo-algorithms retrive the collections from the view.
+For this reason online monitoring is being performed at this instance (see [TrigBjetMonitoringConfig.py](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TrigHypothesis/TrigBjetHypo/python/TrigBjetMonitoringConfig.py)).\
-      ```python
-        hypo.MonTool = TrigBjetOnlineMonitoring()
-      ```
       In the end the hypothesis is being tested with the help of the hypotool (see [TrigBjetBtagHypoTool.py](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TrigHypothesis/TrigBjetHypo/python/TrigBjetBtagHypoTool.py))
       ```python
         from TrigBjetHypo.TrigBjetBtagHypoTool import TrigBjetBtagHypoToolFromDict